Skip to main content ] Facebook Twitter Member area

 Palliative care not only supports patients, but also their friends and families.
 This allows them to make customised plans to reflect their preferences.

-Psychological, social and spiritual support, among many others, can be requested.
+Psychological, social and spiritual support, among many other types, can be requested.

 Bereavement counselling helps family and friends cope during and after the illness.